 Why do you want to wear headphones?

-There’s something special about being outside.
-I love my early morning ride and catching the sunrise while the rest of the world is asleep.
+There’s something special about being outside and I love my early morning rides and catching the sunrise while the rest of the world is asleep.
 It’s just me, my bike and a bunch of horses in that moment.
 Bob Dylan can wait.

 Hippiness aside, I don’t know why you would want to deliberately introduce the potential for a distraction.
-Listening to Enter Sandman drowns out important signals like “on your left” from a fellow cyclist or the honking of an out-of-control car behind you.
+Listening to music drowns out important signals like “on your left” from a fellow cyclist or the honking of an out-of-control car behind you.